AdobeDocs/commerce-webapi/src/pages/graphql/schema/vault/index.md

 <InlineAlert variant="info" slots="text" />

-This query is available only if you have installed [Payment Services for Adobe Commerce](https://commercemarketplace.adobe.com/magento-payment-services.html) 2.10.0 or higher.
+These endpoints are available only if you have installed [Payment Services for Adobe Commerce](https://commercemarketplace.adobe.com/magento-payment-services.html) 2.10.0 or higher.

 The vault schema provides GraphQL information to generate **vault** (stored payment details) information endpoints.
 This schema also provides mutations for modifying a payment token.